knielsen24/triple-stamp/Readme.md

 ![models](./client/src/assets/slideshow-models.jpg)

 USER STORIES
-* create an account/sign up
+* Create an account/sign up
-* sign in with login credentials
+* Sign in with login credentials
-* edit profile
+* Edit profile
-* delete profile
+* Delete profile
-* add a property to their account
+* Add a property to their account
+* Edit property details
+* Delete property from account
-* add an unit to a property
+* Add a unit to a property
+* Edit unit details
+* Delete unit from a property
-* add an inspection to a unit
+* Add an inspection to a unit
+* Edit inspection details
+* Delete an inspection from a unit

 ### CUSTOM UI/UX DESIGN SCREENSHOTS
 Bootstrap 5 CSS